codatio/codat-docs/docs/sfc/build-with-sync-for-commerce/implementing-codats-no-code-merchant-configuration.md

 You can [customize your flow](/customizing-the-sync-configuration-flow) to give your users the best experience.

-:::note Use our Swagger to follow this guide
+:::Note Use our Swagger to follow this guide

 All the endpoints mentioned in this guide are available in our <a href="https://api.codat.io/sync/swagger/" target="_blank">Sync for Commerce Swagger</a>.
 You can use it to try the API requests from this guide directly in your browser.
 Before you use Swagger, make sure to [authenticate](https://docs.codat.io/reference/authentication).
 :::